They say…

 First sold beer: April 2014 (at original site)

-is the creation of three university friends, Andrew Birkby, William John Harris and former chemical engineer and current head brewer Jaega Wise, originally from Nottingham.
-It began in January 2013 with an amber ale, Jack of Clubs, developed on homemade equipment in a garage and cuckoo brewed just outside London at Brentwood brewery.
+was the creation of three university friends, Andrew Birkby, William John Harris and former chemical engineer and current head brewer Jaega Wise, originally from Nottingham.
+It began in January 2013 with an amber ale, Jack of Clubs, developed on homemade equipment in a garage and cuckoo brewed just outside at Brentwood brewery.

 For a few months from June 2013, the three friends were based in the cellar of Walthamstow’s Warrant Officer pub (formerly the Higham Hill Tavern, 318 Higham Hill Road E17 5RG, Waltham Forest: see Solvay Society), at first intending to install a small facility there.
 Realising this was impractical, in the autumn of that year they took on a characterful unit on the Ravenswood industrial estate close to Walthamstow Village, already something of a public attraction thanks to neon sign specialist God’s Own Junkyard and Mother’s Ruin, producer of fruit gin.
 Here, from early in 2014, a modest 10 hl brewhouse from Oban Ales shared space with an increasingly popular taproom.